Take a trip Cambridge

 • Fitzwilliam Museum

-Among the most notable pieces in the collection are works by great masters such as Rubens, Gainsborough, Constable and Turner, as well as outstanding art from ancient Greece, ancient Egypt and Asia.
-Music lovers can also enjoy an extensive collection of historical musical instruments, ranging from harpsichords to pianos.
+Among the highlights are works by Rubens, Gainsborough, Constable, and Turner.
+Nearby, fine collections from ancient Greece, Egypt, and regions across Asia.
+Music lovers will also find an extensive collection of historical instruments, from harpsichords to pianos—a subtle reminder of another way to approach the arts.

 No region